BlogInternal Communications Measurement

 Page views indicate the number of times a specific page on the intranet or collaboration platform has been viewed by users.

-Unique visitors refers to the number of distinct individuals who have visited the intranet or collaboration platform within a specific period.
+Unique visitors are the number of distinct individuals who have visited the intranet or collaboration platform within a specific period.

 Engagement metrics are the number of interactions users have with content on the intranet or collaboration platform.
 These include leaving comments, liking posts, or sharing content.